Protect Mount Sunapee from resort-driven private development

 What are the impacts?

 This expansion will bisect the Pillsbury-Sunapee Highlands, New Hampshire’s largest unfragmented forest block south of the White Mountains.
-This area provides important habitat and travel corridors for wildlife, including black bear, moose and bobcat.
+This area provides important habitat and travel corridors for wildlife, including black bears, moose, and bobcat.
 State wildlife agencies have identified this as “Priority Landscape.”
 It is the largest remaining area of intact, interconnected and ecologically significant forest in central New England.

 The expansion will also cut through the Summit Trail, the only four-season hiking trail in the park on the west side of the mountain.
 The Summit Trail is part of the Greenway, a 75-mile loop of interconnected trails here in Central New Hampshire.